Introduction: Customized Car Instrument Cluster Gauge Face

 Our trusty old Mazda 323BG's (1994) instrument cluster is clearly showing its age.
-Its lights are too dim to see at night and the design is clearly outdated so I decided to do something about it and give her a much needed "face-lift" :-)
+Its lights are too dim to see at night and the design is clearly outdated so I decided to do something about it and give it a much needed "face-lift" :-)

 What you'll need: